appleby/mccarthy-lisp/README.md

-mccarthy-lisp
+McCarthy Lisp
 =============

-A toy lisp inspired by McCarthy's paper
+A toy lisp inspired by McCarthy's paper.